View Contact Info

 - Administering Water, Street & Sewer Betterments

 - Discover, analyze, and reflect the value changes that are occurring in the market.

 - Inspect each property to record specific features of the land and buildings.

 - List items such as size, type, and quality of construction, number of rooms, baths, fireplaces, the type of heating, etc.

-The Massachusetts Department of Revenue (DOR) audits the Assessor’s Office every third year to verify that the assessors are using correct Mass Appraisal methodology and that its values reflect full and fair market value.
+The Massachusetts Department of Revenue (DOR) audits the Assessor’s Office every five years to verify that the assessors are using correct Mass Appraisal methodology and that its values reflect full and fair market value.
 When the DOR is satisfied that the assessor’s methodology is correct and its values reflect full and fair market value, it certifies the assessments as being accurate and the community is allowed to issue tax bills.
 The Assessors also make annual revisions of property assessments that are then approved by the DOR.

 If you have any questions, please feel free to call our office.